Cryo-electron microscopy, or Cryo-EM, enables us to build a 3D image of complex proteins at incredible resolution.

 What is the key function of this equipment?

-Cryo-EM allows us to determine near atomic resolution models of complex protein molecules.
-You can directly image individual molecules, using a focused electron beam, and from the 2D projections obtained build a 3D object – by imaging an object in many orientations you can construct a 3D image – you then know what the molecule looks like and can understand how it functions casting light on important biological mechanisms.
-Images from say 60,000 individual molecules are used to computationally build a 3D model.
+Chris: Cryo-EM allows us to determine near atomic resolution models of complex protein molecules.
+You can directly image individual molecules, using a focused electron beam, and from the 2D projections obtained you can construct a 3D image.
+You then know what the molecule looks like and can understand how it functions, casting light on important biological mechanisms.
+Images from approximately 100,000 individual molecules are used to computationally build a 3D model.

-How does it help AstraZeneca achieve scientific leadership?
+How does the use of Cryo-EM help AstraZeneca achieve scientific leadership?

 What have we achieved that we could we not have done without it?

-Single molecule cryo-electron microscopy is changing the structural world.
-The last few years have seen technical advances that have enabled a step change in the capability of electron microscopy and there are now an impressive number of high resolution protein structures that have been determined by this technique.
+Jenny: Single molecule Cryo-EM is changing the structural world.
+The last few years have seen technical advances that have enabled a step change in the capability of electron microscopy and there are now an impressive number of high-resolution protein structures that have been determined by this technique.
 For the structural biologist this is transformational, as many target proteins important to drug discovery, such as integral membrane proteins or large multicomponent macromolecular machines, now become accessible for study for the first time.

-Has this kit been used in any notable discoveries or activities in IMED/AstraZeneca?
+Has this kit been used in any notable discoveries or activities in AstraZeneca?

 We partner with others around the world, combining the great science in our labs with complementary technologies, know-how and molecules to accelerate the delivery of new life-changing medicines.